bloch-labs/bloch/README.md

 ## Contributing
 Bloch is an open-source project and we welcome contributions!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines and local build instructions.

+## Documentation
+- Developer guides live in [/docs](docs) and cover the [architecture](docs/architecture.md), [day-to-day workflow](docs/development-workflow.md), and [release process](docs/release-process.md).
+- We are drafting a comprehensive GitHub wiki using these documents as the source of truth.
+Watch this space for richer tutorials and design notes.

 ## Community & Updates

 - Website & blog: [bloch-labs.com](https://bloch-labs.com)